mattrussi/gitlab-com-runbooks/docs/redis/provisioning-redis-cluster.md

 ```

 Use the following command to connect the remaining nodes to the cluster.
-Update `{01, 02, 03, ... n}-{02,03,..n}` where necessary.
+Update `{01, 02, 03, ... n}-{02,03,..n}` where necessary depending on the cluster-size.

 ```